ianodhiambo1/flood-prediction/README.md

 3. Set up MySQL database:

-- Create a MySQL database and update the database configuration in `login.js` file.
+- Create a MySQL database and update the database configuration in `app.js` file.
 - Run the SQL script provided in `database.sql` to create the required tables.

 4. Start the application:

 ```
-node auth/login.js
+nodemon app.js // node app.js
 ```

 5. Access the application in your web browser: